‹ Return to How tos

 The automatic snapshot is enabled or disabled after a few moments.

-Enabling or disabling automatic snapshots for instances or block storage disks using the AWS CLI
+Enable or disable automatic snapshots for instances or block storage disks using the AWS CLI

 Complete the following steps to enable or disable automatic snapshots for an instance or block storage disk using the AWS CLI.